arnokamphuis/graph-mem-mcp/README.md

 # Graph Memory MCP Server

-A Model Context Protocol (MCP) compliant server that provides persistent graph-based memory management for AI agents.
+A Model Context Protocol (MCP) compliant server that provides persistent graph-based memory management with **advanced knowledge graph creation and interactive visualization** for AI agents.
 This server allows AI agents to store, retrieve, and manipulate entities, relationships, observations, and reasoning steps in a graph structure with multi-bank support.

 ## 🎯 Features